capnrefsmmat/seuss/README.markdown

 directory and can create files there.
 Once done, there should be three new files in `cache/` containing the Markov chains.

+Now you'll need to edit the `people` dictionary in `rhyme.py` to know about your new source.
+The dictionary maps single characters to source names; you'll use these characters when choosing what sources will be written in your poem.

 You can now write poetry.
+If you added the Bible with code `b` in the `people` dictionary, you can specify a rhymescheme `aabba` and personality `bbbbb` to have the generator use the Bible for every line.
+The personality specification must be the same length as the rhymescheme.

-Run `python rhyme.py` to see the usage instructions.
+Run `python rhyme.py` to see the detailed usage instructions.

 IRC Bot
 -------